 Races and events in mid-June are only three months away.
 August is only 5 months away!
 Yes, there’s plenty of time to get in shape and get your training in order, but the sooner you get on it, the stronger you will be and the faster you will be.
 Blizzards may be dominating the news right now, but Memorial Day will be here in a blink of an eye!

 Just as some athletes we talk to are still procrastinating about starting their event prep training, we also hear from a lot of athletes who have already thrown in the towel on their season.
-They figure it’s already March and their out of shape, especially compared to some of their buddies who are flying already.
+They figure it’s already April and they’re out of shape, especially compared to some of their buddies who are flying already.
 Well, it’s not too late.
 As long as you’re focused and have a solid plan, you can make a ton of progress in as little as 75-90 days.
 This is especially true for time-crunched athletes who have a lot of years of endurance sport experience.
 Those years of experience will make regaining fitness easier and faster.
 You may be slow and easily winded now, but you could still build race-winning fitness by summertime!